-Noor Mahnun's paintings contain a mixture of realistic, tenacious mockery of both herself and the world that surrounds her.

-And it is this mixture of the mystery within her work is always the quality of light.
-It blankets the painting with a delicate, luminousness that is evident throughout Noor Mahnun's paintings.
+Noor Mahnun's paintings contain a melancholic, bittersweet mockery of both herself and the world that surrounds her.
+And it is always the mystery within her work that is always the quality of light.
+It blankets the painting with a delicate, hazy luminescence that is evident throughout Noor Mahnun's paintings.

 This special glow comes from within, the result of the process of painting.
-It is a slow process, using thin layers of glaze which, despite a range of colour, remains monotonous at least as far as light-producing tones are concerned.
+She uses a palette, using thin layers of glaze which, despite a range of colour, remains monotonous at least as far as light-producing tones are concerned.

 Besides these narrative/autobiographical pieces, the artist also includes some delightful and minimalist still lives in this exhibition.
-A sense of pure design seems to dictate the validity of works like Vessel, Pitcher and Two Jars.
+A sense of pure design seems to dictate the validity of works like Vessel, Pitcher and Typewriter.